Host an Externship

 - Do I need to provide housing/transportation to students?

 Providing travel and/or transportation to externs is optional.
 It is not expected but is appreciated.
 Externships can take place anywhere in the world!
 We offer this program during Winter and Spring Breaks to help off-set costs if a student is already home and/or visiting friends or family.
 Students are responsible for travel expenses and expected to pay their own way.
 If you'd like to help defray travel costs, consider a donation.

 We cannot guarantee to pair with a student due to various factors that impact selection and matching.
 Even if you are not matched with a student extern, there are many other ways to offer career guidance and help Rice students.
 Opportunities are updated frequently at http://ccd.rice.edu/mentoringopportunities.

 - When will I find out more about my externs?

 Hosts for the Winter Recess Session will be notified in late November.
 Hosts for the Spring Break will be notified in mid February.
 Externs are instructed to communicate with you (the host) after we provide initial contact information, to coordinate logistics and an e-introduction.

 - How are students selected for my externship?

 Students will submit a resume and application and be matched by Rice staff to opportunities based on their application materials.

-Students will attend a mandatory orientation prior to their first externship.
+Students will participate in a mandatory orientation prior to their externship and complete assignments related to goals and informational interviewing.
 Topics covered include logistics, exploration, communication etiquette and the importance of building a professional network.

 You will have the opportunity showcase the daily activities, challenges, and requirements of your profession; gain exposure for your organization by introducing students to company culture; build a potential talent pipeline for future hiring needs; and you can participate in a unique program that gives Rice students a competitive advantage.